Dr V's Biographical Sketch

 Since retiring, he has taught intro chem lab and biochemistry lecture/lab at Chowan University in Murfreesboro NC,, Intro biology lab and microbiology lab at Thomas Nelson Community College in Hampton VA, and chemistry and biology 101-102, and microbiology lecture/lab for nurses at Paul D. Camp Community College in Suffolk, VA.
-He is currently teaching an introductory biology lab at Thomas Nelson Community College in Hampton VA, and introductory biology lecture and lab for Paul D. Camp Community College in Franklin/Suffolk/Smithfield VA.
+He is currently teaching an introductory biology lecture/lab and Chem 1 at Paul D. Camp Community College in Franklin/Suffolk/Smithfield VA.

 FAMILY......
 Dr. V is married, and has two married children from a previous marriage: ..Kevin (1964) is now a civilian computer cartographer with the U.S. Air Force, and Susan (1968) is an architect specializing in revitalizing the centers of small towns in Virginia.
 She has also worked on designing the Woodrow Wilson Presidential Library to be built in Staunton, VA. ..Dr.V is a member of the American Society for Microbiology, and a former Charter Chemist and Founding Member of the Royal Society of Chemistry (London) as well as a Fellow of the American Institute of Chemists, and a life member of the Fulbright Society. ..He was selected as one of America's Outstanding Teachers, and is included in the VIP section of Swathmore's Who's Who for his work on improving typhoid vaccine - a spin-off of his work at the Walter Reed Army Institute of Research.